Encord provides comprehensive support for image annotation. With the image editor, you can:

 Brush tool

 When you select your bitmask annotation type, the brush tool will be selected by default.
-You can adjust the size of the bitmask brush tool using the slider in the bitmask popup, as seen in the screenshot above.
+You can adjust the size of the Bitmask brush tool using the slider in the Bitmask popup, as seen in the screenshot above.

 The brush tool can be selected by clicking the icon, or by hitting f on your keyboard while the popup is open.